WRITTEN 1878 – SET IN 1840-50

 The heath: Modern man gives an ‘anomalous look’ to the unchanging heath.
 The heath ‘was an obsolete thing, and few cared to study it.
 How could this be otherwise in the days of square fields, plashed hedges, and meadows watered on a plan so rectangular that on a fine day they looked like silver gridirons?’
 (232)

-Railways transporting of materials render the reddleman’s trade extinct I ix
+Railways transporting materials so efficiently render the reddleman’s trade defunct I ix

 The fictional heroes and heroines of Victorian novels tended to be middle class, appealing to the readers who were the novels’ main consumers.
 ‘A curious feature of the book is the low social position of the characters’ (Athenaeum review 1878)

-Diggory Venn: The Reddleman lived like a gypsy; but gypsies he scorned I ix; Diggory acquires his father’s farm (451); Venn: ‘a respectable dairyman’ (455)
+Diggory Venn: The Reddleman lived like a gypsy; but gypsies he scorned I ix; Diggory acquires his father’s farm (451); Venn becomes ‘a respectable dairyman’ (455)

 Eustacia: she speaks with ‘hauteur’ (145); ‘It is insulting my pride to suppose that (114); ‘I lose all self-respect in talking to you (146); ‘an inferior woman like her [Thomasin] (146); ‘Marry her: she is nearer to your own position in life than I am.’
 (136); would find the Yeobrights ‘too countrified’ (172); She has ‘social superiority’ over Wildeve and ‘She had stooped in loving him [Wildeve] (156); ‘It was a condescension in me to be Clym’s wife’ (303); Eustacia has contempt for mummers II iv; Clym as furzecutter ‘was degrading to her [Eustacia]’ (313); ‘She is a lady by instinct’ (262) ‘What do you think of me as a furzecutter’s wife?’ / ‘You ennoble the occupation of your husband’ (324); ‘To ask Wildeve for pecuniary aid without allowing him to accompany her was impossible to a woman with a shadow of pride.’
 (420); ‘As far as social ethics were concerned Eustacia approached the savage state’ (148).